top of page

 The only way out is through

-Just as buffaloes run straight into the storm, knowing it's the quickest way through.
+As buffaloes run straight into the storm, knowing it's the quickest way through.

 Untitled_Artwork 3.png